trevisanj/PFANT/README.md

 PFANT is a stellar spectral synthesis software written in Fortran.

-The development started with F Spite _et al._ in France in the year of 1967 (Figure 1) and keeps going on.
+The development started with M Spite _et al._ in France in the year of 1967 (Figure 1) and keeps going on.

 ```
  |
- | 1967 -- FANTÔME -- by F Spite et al.
+ | 1967 -- FANTÔME -- by M Spite et al.
  | 1982 -- FANTOMOL -- B Barbuy included the computation of molecular lines,
  |           dissociatipon equilibrium
  | 2003 -- PFANT -- M-N Perrin: large wavelength coverage,